vortexmakes/RKH/doc/readme.txt

 		machine.
 \li (7)	\c SB is the defined submachine state machine, which is referenced by
 		\c S12 submachine state.

+On the other hand, in RKH every submachine state is associated with a transition table, which is composed of a well-defined set of transitions.
+See \ref qref16 for defining a state transition table.

+\code
+RKH_CREATE_TRANS_TABLE( S12 )
+	RKH_TRINT( TERM, 	NULL, 	terminate ),
+	RKH_TRREG( THREE,	NULL, 	NULL, 	&S1 ),
+RKH_END_TRANS_TABLE
+\endcode

 \subsection qrefsb_2 Declaring a submachine state
 \code